skaicker/skaicker.github.io/academics.md

 ### Graduate

 I am excited to be writing a master's thesis as part of the dual-degree graduate program.
-The thesis is for completion of the Master of Arts in International Affairs.
+The thesis is for completion of the Master of Arts in International Relatons.
 Topic TBD.

 ---